-In Fall 2010, the Dover/Kent County MPO and the City of Dover held a multi-day workshop, or charrette, to explore how the neighborhood surrounding the new Dover ar ro tro te hu
+In Fall 2010, the Dover/Kent County MPO and the City of Dover held a multi-day workshop, or charrette, to explore how the neighborhood surrounding the new Dover rou tra ter hub

 Transit Center could evolve over the next several years.
 The result was the Dover Transit Center Neighborhood Plan.